 We follow the EDUQAS specification for A Level Music and the Edexcel specification for A Level Music Technology.
 For full details see the EDUQAS and Edexcel websites and/or the Harrodian Sixth Form Prospectus.

 Studying Music at A Level will introduce you to a wealth of new approaches to music, whilst challenging you to deepen your current interests and skills.
 The most important thing at this stage is to begin thinking about music in a creative and disciplined way, exploring different repertoires and traditions for yourself, but keeping in mind the ways in which music is presented to you as an object of knowledge.

 A Level Music Course Requirements

-Grade A/A* in GCSE Music, good keyboard or guitar skills and Grade 5 standard (or equivalent) on another instrument/voice.
+Grade 7 or above in GCSE Music, good keyboard or guitar skills and Grade 5 standard (or equivalent) on another instrument/voice.
 We recommend that Grade 5 theory is achieved before embarking upon the A Level course.
-You will also be required to join, as a minimum, the Senior Choir and commit to regular rehearsals and concerts.
+You will also be required to join, as a minimum, the Senior Choir, Jazz Band or Orchestra and commit to regular rehearsals and concerts.

 A Level Music Technology Course Introduction

 Studying Music Technology at A Level will provide students with a range of skills suitable for the commercial music world.
 Students will develop their ability to use up to date music technology software, gaining experience recording a variety of live instruments and subsequently mixing and producing their work to produce near professional level recordings.
 They will also have the opportunity to compose music in whatever style they choose, allowing them to showcase their skills and technological understanding.
 They will learn about a wide range of popular music styles and genres, and explore the ways in which music technology has fundamentally changed the way in which we experience music.